 Dose Titration for All Patients Taking Renagel.
-Dosage should be adjusted based on the serum phosphorus concentration with a goal of lowering serum phosphorus to 5.5 mg/dL or less.
-The dose may be increased or decreased by one tablet per meal at two-week intervals as necessary.
+Adjust dosage based on the serum phosphorus concentration with a goal of lowering serum phosphorus to 5.5 mg/dL or less.
+Increase or decrease by one tablet per meal at two-week intervals as necessary.
 Table 3 gives a dose titration guideline.
 The average dose in a Phase 3 trial designed to lower serum phosphorus to 5.0 mg/dL or less was approximately three Renagel 800 mg tablets per meal.
-The maximum average daily Renagel dose studied was 13 grams.
+The maximum average daily Renagel dose studied was 13 g.

 |3.5–5.5 mg/dL||Maintain current dose|